Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 ## Organization roles and capabilities

 The following table shows the available roles and capabilities they grant access to.
-Georgiana, does this table need to be changed?

 | Role                      | Short Description                        | Platform | Central | Marketplace |  Teams       | Assignable in Provider Organization | Assignable in Consumer Org | Team roles can be used with |
 | ------------------------- | -----------------------------------------| -------- | ------- | ----------- | ------------ | ----------------------------------- |  -------------------------- |--------------------------- |